-For Option 2, the SMF provides the Flow End Marker received in step 2 to the UL CL and indicates the UL CL to send it to the PSA1 before it starts to forward the traffic to the PSA WG2.
+For Option 2, the SMF provides the Flow End Marker received in step 2 to the UL CL and indicates the UL CL to send it to the PSA1 before it starts to forward the traffic to the PSA2.

-6. For Option 1, if an 'seamless Edge relocation' indication is included in the PCC rule, the End Marker is sent from UL CL to the PSA1 then PSA WG2.
-When the End Marker is received, the PSA WG2 knows that no more uplink packet from the old path for the QoS Flow.
+6. For Option 1, if an 'seamless Edge relocation' indication is included in the PCC rule, the End Marker is sent from UL CL to the PSA1 then PSA2.
+When the End Marker is received, the PSA2 knows that no more uplink packet from the old path for the QoS Flow.